AkinyiFO/AkinyiFO/README.md

-### Hey visitor 👋
-I am Fridah Akinyi Odhiambo, an Android and Java Developer.
-Somehow in this road called life, I found my way to it or it made its way to me.
-Whichever the case, I am here now.
+### This update is long overdue.
+Hello!
+Nice seeing you here! 👋
+I am Fridah Akinyi Odhiambo.
+From an Electrical and Communications Engineering graduate, to an Android Developer/Trainer and finally to the AWS Authorised Instructor that I am now.
+I am just laying it all out here to assure you beyond reasonable doubt that there is a high probability that the next time you are back here, I could be something else that is even more amazing than the last.

 ✨ :balloon: ✨
-- 🔭 I’m currently working on **keeping up with** developing Android Apps in Kotlin.
+- 🔭 I’m currently working on getting more **AWS Certifications**.

 - 🌱 I’m currently learning how to be an **AWS Authorized Instructor**.

-- 👯 I’m looking to collaborate on **Android Development in Kotlin**.
+- 👯 I’m looking to collaborate on **AWS Discussions**.

-- 🤔 I’m looking for help with *Spring Boot Web Apps.

-- 💬 Ask me about **Android Development in Kotlin** and **AWS Solutions Architect Associate Certification**.
+- 💬 Ask me about **AWS**.

-- 📫 How to reach me: *simpleapps22@gmail.com

-- 😄 Pronouns: She/ her
-- :zap:Fun fact: Your mental health is important :thought_balloon:
+- :zap:Fun fact: Your mental STRENGTH is VITAL :thought_balloon:
 ### Social Network Presence
 Find me as Android Grail in all my social media channels.
-Why Android Grail, you may ask?
-Keep Guessing :wink: .
-Anyways, my pages hold a bit of everything since there is more to my life than being a developer.
+Started the freelance journey with Android so let us maintain that.
 ✨ :balloon: ✨

 -[YouTube Channel](https://m.youtube.com/channel/UC_ueCpZu--8fHGV-wpOSMEA/playlists)